jarun/bcal/README.md

 ## Features

-- converts to IEC and SI standards
+- convert to IEC and SI standards
-- shows the address in bytes
+- show the address in bytes
-- shows address as LBA:OFFSET
+- show address as LBA:OFFSET
-- converts CHS to LBA and *vice versa*
+- convert CHS to LBA and *vice versa*
-- shows binary, decimal and hex representation of a number
+- show binary, decimal and hex representation of a number
-- supports custom sector size, max heads/cylinder and max sectors/track
+- support custom sector size, max heads/cylinder and max sectors/track
 - minimal dependencies

 ## Installation